 Make the cinnamon sugar

-• In a medium bowl, mix together the cinnamon and sugar.
+• In a medium bowl, mix together the 1 tablespoon ground cinnamon and 1/2 cup granulated sugar.

 Fry the sonhos

-• Add enough oil to a wide saucepan or Dutch oven to reach a depth of 3 inches (8 cm).
+• Add enough mild vegetable oil to a wide saucepan or Dutch oven to reach a depth of 3 inches (8 cm).
 Warm the oil over medium-low heat until it registers 300°F (150°C).

 • Using a 2-teaspoon cookie scoop or a rounded teaspoon measuring spoon, carefully drop a few globs of dough in the hot oil.
 Don’t crowd the pan as these little suckers really puff up!